-Call our Experts at 856-310-4824 now and we’ll help you start choosing a modern system.
+Call our Experts at 856-310-4824 now and we’ll help you start choosing a modern solution.

 How Do I Find Out Which Refrigerant My AC Uses?

-If you’re uncertain what variety of refrigerant your air conditioning runs on, you can check its panel.
+If you’re uncertain what variety of refrigerant your air conditioning runs on, you can check its plate.
 This piece is typically found on the exterior condenser.
 Or you can find it in your owner’s manual.

 Why are Refrigerants Detrimental to the Environment?

-What Should I Do in the Interim?
+What Should I Do for Now?

 If your air conditioner is near (or older than) 15 years, now’s a good time to get started planning for replacement.